LordOfPolls/Unifi-Rampart/README.md

 **Solution:**
 1. Reduce the number of IPs in each group, or disable the feed
-2. Manually delete the offending groups from the controller
+2. Delete the offending groups from the controller

 > [!WARNING]
 > UniFi will refuse to load a config if there's a list that's too large, even if it isn't used in any rules.